groggero95/tsca/REPORT.md

 The time is not simply doubled because, when switching from 128 to 256 bits, we have to take into account the following factors:

-* The attack estimates the internal Montgomery multiplication (the one executed when `ei = 1`), which is executed, on average, one every two iterations (assuming the hamming weight of the key around half of its digits).
+* The attack estimates the internal Montgomery multiplication (the one executed when `ei = 1`), which is executed, on average, once every two iterations (assuming the hamming weight of the key around half of its digits).
 Thus, time is increased by 50%;

 * The attack always estimates the squaring Montgomery multiplication, which doubles the total time;

 * Finally, the previous number of computation is again doubled since the code has to loop over twice as much bits.

-Thus, the total time is increased by $`(1+2)*3 = 6`$ times.
+Thus, the total time is increased by $`(1+2)*2 = 6`$ times.
 Following the same reasoning, every time we switch to the next higher number of key bits (512, 1024, ..), the times is increased by a factor 6.

 ## Countermeasures

 ### Theory

 One of the possible countermeasures applicable on the RSA algorithm is `blinding`.
-We implemented the very same one proposed by Paul Cocher in his [paper]: the main purpose is to remove the data dependencies of the algorithm modifying the input plaintext, such that the data used by the RSA algorithm are different than the one expected by the attacker.
-Thus, the timing measurements on the exponentiation will be completely uncorrelated with respect to the real data used in the algorithm as well as with respect to the timing estimates performed by the attacker's model.
-The mathematical footprint of the RSA makes easy to modify the input data, perform the exponentiation and re-modify the output chiphertext to obtain the real expected chiphertext, using just a couple of Montgomery multiplication at the beginning and at the end of the algorithm.
+We implemented the very same one proposed by Paul Kocher in his [paper]: the main purpose is to remove the data dependencies of the algorithm modifying the input plaintext, such that the data used by the RSA algorithm are different than the one expected by the attacker.
+Thus, the timing measurements on the exponentiation will be completely uncorrelated with respect to the real data used in the algorithm as well as to the timing estimates performed by the attacker's model.
+The mathematical footprint of RSA makes easy to modify the input data, perform the exponentiation and re-modify the output chiphertext to obtain the real expected chiphertext, using just a couple of Montgomery multiplications at the beginning and at the end of the algorithm.

 The proposed blinding technique works in the following way:
 * For each public, secret key pair we choose a random pair